sona-19/general_info/README.md

-# AS4SR/general_info
+# SITL for Ardupilot Testing

-This repository was mainly set up for the existence and use of the associated wiki page.
+This repository was mainly set up for testing copter using SITL and MAvproxy.

+Here SITL is used as the simulator and Mavproxy is used as the GCS(Ground Control Station)

 ArduPilot: Instructions to set up and run an autopilot using SITL and Gazebo simulator